-- Airport Business Committee – This committee will focus on the challenges and opportunities faced by businesses operating on an airport, including FBOs, repair stations, charter operators and other aeronautical service and support operations.
-The Airport Business Committee will initially include members of the previous Airports, Business Management and Environmental Committees.
+- Airport Business Committee – This committee focuses on the challenges and opportunities faced by businesses operating on an airport, including FBOs, repair stations, charter operators and other aeronautical service and support operations.
+The Airport Business Committee includes members interested in airport, business management and environmental issues.

-- Air Charter Committee – This committee will remain unchanged and continue to focus on issues affecting Part 135 on-demand charter and Part 91K operations.
+- Air Charter Committee – This committee focuses on issues affecting Part 135 on-demand charter and Part 91K operations.

-- Aircraft Maintenance and Systems Technology Committee – This committee will also remain unchanged and continue to focus on issues affecting aircraft maintenance and certificated repair stations.
+- Aircraft Maintenance and Systems Technology Committee – This committee focuses on issues affecting aircraft maintenance and certificated repair stations.

-- Safety 1st Committee – The Safety 1st committee will consist of members of the previous Safety and Security Committee and will provide input and advice on NATA’s highly successful Safety 1st program.
+- Safety 1st Committee – The Safety 1st committee provides input and advice on NATA’s highly successful Safety 1st programs.

-- Flight Training Committee – This committee will remain unchanged and continue to focus on issues impacting flight training providers, including certificated and non-certificated flight schools and Part 142 training centers.
+- Flight Training Committee – This committee focuses on issues impacting flight training providers, including certificated and non-certificated flight schools and Part 142 training centers.

 NATA’s member committees are open to all members and work to advance the objectives outlined in the NATA Strategic Plan, while also serving as a forum where member companies can: